Why is a weed hangover bad?

 This may not be the case for a one-off accident with a precarious brownie.

 That said, it helps to be critical of papers that are quick to conclude cannabis dependence for behaviors that are poorly monitored and studies that are poorly designed.
-This drives much of the “lazy stoner” stigma many associate with cannabis today when hangovers are a common result of misinformed consumption practices, not simply cannabis abuse.
+This drives much of the “lazy stoner” stigma many associates with cannabis today when hangovers are a common result of misinformed consumption practices, not simply cannabis abuse.

 Much like the other theories laid out above, there is insufficient evidence for this.